Columbia Mall (Grand Forks): Early tenants

 Columbia Mall opened on August 2, 1978, with 571800 sqft of retail space.
 The three initial anchors included both Dayton Hudson-owned Target and Dayton's stores as well as a JCPenney store.
 In 2000, a Sears department store relocated from the Grand Cities Mall to the Columbia Mall, bringing the total number of anchor tenants in the mall to four.
 By 2001, Target relocated to a larger space on 32nd Avenue South, becoming a SuperTarget.
 The Dayton's location was also changed to a Marshall Field's that year following a national merger.
 Marshall Field's was later purchased by May Department Stores in 2004 and merged with Federated Department Stores in 2005 and subsequently converted to Macy's.

 Current operations

 By 2005, GK Development added a new food court named Dakota Cafe.
 The American Red Cross established a temporary disaster relief operations headquarters at the shopping center in response to the August 26, 2007, tornado that struck nearby Northwood, ND.
 In 2014, a new Scheels All Sports was added to the mall in the former Target.

 In 2017, Macy's closed.
 In 2018, Sears closed.
 Several potential replacement tenants have eyed the vacant anchor store buildings.

+In 2026, a company called Midwest Ventures announced that they would be converting the former Macy's into a mixed-use facility.
+The City of Grand Forks approved a rezoning proposal from Midwest Ventures in partnership with Crary Real Estate and the Haugs Family, that would allow the developer to transition the old Macy's space into a commercial and storage facility.
+Renovation of the mixed-use facility began in 2026.